NASA-Planetary-Science/sbpy/publications/joss/paper.md

 including (but not limited to):

 * observation planning tools tailored to moving objects;
-* photometry models for resolved and unresolved observations;
+* photometric models for resolved and unresolved observations;
 * wrappers and tools for astrometry and orbit fitting;
 * spectroscopy analysis tools and models for reflected solar light and emission from gas;